-Following year, 2013, Fossil introduced a new line of watches made in Switzerland called the “Fossil Swiss”.
-It is comprised of the high-end watches that are also more expensive.
+The following year, 2013, Fossil introduced a new line of watches made in Switzerland called the “Fossil Swiss”.
+It is comprised of high-end watches that are also more expensive.

 By November 2015, Fossil continued its purchases and this time bought the Misfit for $260 million.
 The company’s intent is to integrate the technology being utilized by Misfit into traditional-looking watches.

 So you’ve read through that long history and it did not mention where the brand got its name.
 Are Fossil watches made up of fossils?
 Certainly not!